-In case of using biodiesel (only concentrations up to B20) such fuel should comply with the below recommended standards.
+In case of using biodiesel (only concentrations up to B 20) such fuel should comply with the below recommended standards.
 However, raw pressed vegetable oils are not considered to be biodiesel and are not acceptable for use as fuel in any concentration in YANMAR engines.

-- (a) EN14214 (European standard) and/or ASTM D-6751 (American standard).
-In North America, biodiesel and biodiesel blends must be purchased from the BQ-9000 accredited producers and BQ-9000 certified distributors. - (b) All applicable engines can be operated with biodiesel fuels with concentration levels up to B20 (20 % bio-fuel blend).
-(However in Japan, the legally allowed maximum concentration for on-road applications is B5.)
+- 1. EN14214 (European standard) and/or ASTM D-6751 (American standard). - 2.
+All applicable engines can be operated with biodiesel fuel up to B 20 (20 % bio-fuel blend) as a maximum concentration.
+(For your information: In Japan, the legally allowed maximum concentration for on-road applications is B 5.)